 Book your hop on hop off bus tour HERE

 When I finally left the mowers alone and made my way to the top I was not disappointed with the view!
 The walk up was steep and there were no rails on the side of the path!
 Again, that would just not happen in Australia!
 I think if there were rails it would take away something from the mound so we just warned the child that has to run everywhere this was probably time to slow down a little!
-At the top of the mound is a granite boulder that was bought in from the Tatra Mountains and engraved with the word “Kościuszce”.
+At the top of the mound is a granite boulder that was brought in from the Tatra Mountains and engraved with the word “Kościuszce”.

 As a family travel attraction, Kosciuszko Mound was fun for the kids